Diana-Paez/Diana-Paez/README.md

 # Hello! 👋

-I am a mobile developer with experience in iOS, and a constant interest in expanding my knowledge across various languages and platforms.
+I am a mobile developer with experience in iOS/Flutter, and a constant interest in expanding my knowledge across various languages and platforms.
 My aim is to develop intuitive and valuable applications that enhance user satisfaction.
 By adhering to industry standards, I endeavor to deliver robust and scalable solutions meeting the needs of users and stakeholders.

 ## 🛠 **Technologies & Tools**

-- **Languages**: Swift, Python, C
+- **Languages**: Flutter,Swift, Python, C
 - **Databases**: MYSQL, NoSQL
 - **Version Control**: Git and GitHub
 - **IDEs**: Xcode, Visual Studio